MicrosoftDocs/architecture-center/docs/data-guide/disaster-recovery/dr-for-azure-data-platform-deploy-this-scenario-content.md

 ## Redeploy on disaster

-For a "Redeploy on Disaster" strategy, the following high-level process flow can be described.
+For a "Redeploy on disaster" strategy, the following high-level process flow can be described.

 1. **Recover Contoso's enterprise shared services and source systems**